 Step 6: Remove any other smart devices from your home network

 If you have other smart devices in your home, such as a Nest thermostat or Amazon Echo, try removing them from your home network.
-This is because Roombas can sometimes conflict with other devices on the same network.

 To remove a device from your network, unplug it or delete it from your wireless router’s list of connected devices.
-Be sure to also reboot your modem and router before restarting your Roomba.

 Step 7: Factory reset your Roomba

-Still reading this article?
-Very bad!
 If all the troubleshooting tips mentioned above don’t fix the problem, you should reset your Roomba to its factory settings.
-Resetting is a great option to get your Roomba back on track and fix the internal communication error.

-This will restore your Roomba to its original settings and may clear the error 34.
+This will restore your Roomba to its original settings and may clear error 34.
 Please read our guide based on different models to reset your Roomba properly.

 Remember that resetting your Roomba to its factory settings will erase all the custom settings you’ve made, including mapping and your credentials.
 So, try to back up if needed.